PURE Wildfire Mitigation Program

 What is this program?
 PURE’s Wildfire Mitigation Program is offered as part of our Risk Management Program.
 These services are designed to help members in Western states reduce their risk to property damage resulting from a wildfire through pre-fire preventative measures and emergency response services.

 How do I take advantage of this program?
-PURE members residing in AZ, CO, MT, NM, NV, OR, TX, UT, WA and WY are eligible for the program and will automatically receive our prevention services; however, enrollment is required for emergency response services.
+PURE members residing in AZ, CA, CO, MT, NM, NV, OR, TX, UT, WA and WY are eligible for the program and will automatically receive our prevention services; however, enrollment is required for emergency response services.

 Why do I need to enroll to receive Emergency Response services?
 How do I enroll?
 Enrollment is required in order to provide Firebreak with authorization to access your property in the event of a wildfire.
 Members may enroll upon initially joining PURE, or any time thereafter.
 We encourage members to enroll as they join so that we can ensure adequate resources are available to assist all members in need during an active wildfire.
 Click here to enroll now.